centreon/centreon-documentation/versioned_docs/version-23.04/getting-started/first-supervision.md

 ---

-This topic proposes to install the monitoring templates supplied free of charge with the Centreon solution and then to implement them to monitor your first equipment.
+This topic proposes to install the monitoring templates supplied free of charge with the Centreon solution and then to implement them to monitor your first equipment...

 > If you have a license for it, you can use our [Auto Discovery](../monitoring/discovery/introduction.md) feature to find and configure hosts easily.
 See also our tutorial on [how to detect AWS EC2 instances](autodisco-aws.md).